Beach City Double / Century / Metric

 Special NdZONE Recognition; Jim Cook wrote: “A special thank you to Chuck Bramwell and Hugh Murphy for all their contributions over the past couple months.
 Their energy, ideas, and suggestions have been significant forming the new Beach City Double Century.
 I have been so fortunate to have their help.”

-The Beach City Double Century has been added to the 2019 California Triple Crown Ride Calendar at http://caltriplecrown.org/CTC_Calendar_aspx and completing it counts as California Triple Crown credit toward winning your Triple Crown.
+The Beach City Double Century has been added to the 2019 California Triple Crown Ride Calendar at http://caltriplecrown.org/CTC_Calendar_aspx and completing it counts as credit toward winning your California Triple Crown.

 Double Century Route (This could change for various reasons before the event.
 The route slips received at the Rider Check-in are always the official route.)

-The Century route goes up to the top of Santigo Canyon and then out to the beautiiful vista points in Newport Beach, Huntington Beach (Surf City, USA), Seal Beach, Long Beach, back to Newport Beach, compeletes loop around the bay and back to Irvine.
+The Century route goes across Irvine and joins the Double Century route at the Florence Joyner Olympaid Park and onto the beautiful vista points in Laguna Beach, Inspiration Point, Newport Beach, Huntington Beach (Surf City, USA), Seal Beach, Long Beach, Queen Mary and back to Newport Beach, then goes through the bay back to Irvine.

 Century Route (This could change for various reasons before the event.
 The route slips received at the Rider Check-in are always the official route.)

-Half Century – Morning Route (This could change for various reasons before the event.
+Metric Century Route (This could change for various reasons before the event.
 The route slips received at the Rider Check-in are always the official route.)